Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases: Numerical Results and Discussions

 where we have taken into account that $t^{-1}(0)$ and $t_\text{2}^{-1}(0)$ are sufficiently small so that $|t^{-1}(0)|,|t_\text{2}^{-1}(0)| \ll |\langle\chi_{\text{ph}}\rangle|$ in the weak coupling limit.

 Next, we present in Fig.~\ref{fig:Tc} the effect of the particle-hole channel on the evolution of (a) $T_\text{BKT}$, along with (b) $\Delta$, (c) $\mu$, (d) $\mu_\text{p}$, (e) $n_\text{B}$, and (f) $M_\text{B}$ at $T_\text{BKT}$ as a function of $\ln(k_\text{F}a_\text{2D})$.
-The results without particle-hole fluctuations are presented as the black solid curves.
-Starting from the weak coupling BCS limit (black curve), as the interaction strength increases, $T_\text{BKT}$ increases, and then reaches a maximum in the intermediate regime, where $\mu_\text{p}$ reaches a minimum simultaneously.
+Shown in the inset is $T_\text{BKT}$ over a broad range of $\ln(k_\text{F}a_\text{2D})$.
+For comparison, the results without particle-hole fluctuations are presented as the black solid curves.
+Consider the case without particle-hole effects first.
+Starting from the weak coupling BCS limit (black curve), as the interaction strength increases, $T_\text{BKT}$ increases, and then reaches a maximum around $\ln (k_\text{F}a_\text{2D})=0.7$ in the intermediate regime, where $\mu_\text{p}$ reaches a minimum simultaneously.
+The fact there appears a maximum reflects that $n_\text{B}$ rises faster than $M_\text{B}$ in this regime (see (e,f)).
 As the interaction strength increases further past the maximum, $T_\text{BKT}$ decreases and reaches a minimum near unitarity $\ln (k_\text{F}a_\text{2D})=0$, where $\mu=0$.
-Beyond this point, the system enters the BEC regime, where all fermions pair up with $2n_\text{B}/n \approx 1$.
-The behavior of $T_\text{BKT}$ is then influenced by the shrinking pair size, as indicated by a decrease in the pair mass $M_\text{B}$ toward $2m$, reaching a BEC asymptote $T_\text{BKT}/T_\text{F}\approx 0.109$.
-The gap $\Delta$ consistently increases with pairing strength.
-In comparison, the particle-hole channel contributions cause a \emph{non-uniform shift} of all curves toward the BEC regime on the right.
+Beyond this point, the system enters the BEC regime, where all fermions pair up with $2n_\text{B}/n \approx 1$, as shown in Fig.~\ref{fig:Tc}(e).
+The behavior of $T_\text{BKT}$ is then dominated by the shrinking pair size, as indicated by a decrease in the pair mass $M_\text{B}$ toward $2m$ (Fig.~\ref{fig:Tc}(f)), reaching the BEC asymptotic behavior $T_\text{BKT}/T_\text{F}=1/2{\cal D}_\text{B}$ governed by Eq.~(\ref{eq:BKT}).
+This decreasing $M_\text{B}$ leads to an increase and hence a minimum in $T_\text{BKT}$.
+The gap $\Delta$ in Fig.~\ref{fig:Tc}(b) increases consistently with pairing strength.
+In comparison, the particle-hole contributions cause a \emph{non-uniform shift} of all curves toward the BEC regime on the right.
 This shift is the largest in the BCS limit, and vanishes in the BEC regime, as indicated in Fig.~\ref{fig:chiphTc}.
 It exhibits a strong dependence on $\ln (k_\text{F}a_\text{2D})$ in the crossover regime.
-Now the maximum of $T_\text{BKT}$ occurs closer to unitarity, and the locate for $\mu=0$ is shifted into the BEC regime.
-All $T_\text{BKT}$ curves with and without the particle-hole effect converge to the same BEC asymptote.
-From Fig.~\ref{fig:Tc}(c), we have a tiny $|\mu_\text{p}| \le 1.2 \times 10^{-3} E_\text{F}$ throughout the BCS-BEC crossover for all cases.
-This ensures that $t(Q)$ remains highly peaked at $Q=0$ and thus validates our pseudogap approximation for the self-energy, $\Sigma(K) \approx -\Delta^2 G_0(-K)$.
+Now the maximum of $T_\text{BKT}$ occurs closer to unitarity, and the location for $\mu=0$ is shifted into the previous BEC regime.
+All $T_\text{BKT}$ curves with and without the particle-hole effect converge to the same BEC asymptotic curve, since the particle-hole contributions vanish gradually in the BEC regime.
+From Fig.~\ref{fig:Tc}(d), we see a tiny $|\mu_\text{p}| \le 1.2 \times 10^{-3} E_\text{F}$ throughout the BCS-BEC crossover for all cases.
+Especially, in the BEC regime, it is uniquely determined by ${\cal D}_\text{B}$.
+This ensures that $t(Q)$ remains highly peaked at $Q=0$ and thus validates our pseudogap approximation for the self-energy.